vistorian/vistorian.github.io/networknarratives.md

 selecting the templates, a user is asked to select a subgraph using a lasso selection tool.

-## Community Exploration explores and compares clusters in
+## Community Exploration

-the network.
+This walkthrough explores and compares clusters in the network.
 It shows their sizes, connections, and important nodes.
 For example, the Most connected cluster displays the cluster that has the most connections with the others.
 For community detec-